czhou578/Thomas-Sowell-Notes/Intellectuals-And-Race.md

 Eugenics movement, attempt to prevent excessive breeding of wrong people.

 RELATED: The Passing of the Great Race, written by birth control advocate, inspired Hitler Author Madison Grant was ivy league educated and wealthy, and a progressive.

-FACT: Progressive sociologist Edward A. Ross, who coined the term “race suicide” to describe the demographic replacement of the existing American stock over time by immigrants with higher birthrates from Southern and Eastern Europe
+**FACT**: Progressive sociologist Edward A. Ross, who coined the term “race suicide” to describe the demographic replacement of the existing American stock over time by immigrants with higher birthrates from Southern and Eastern Europe

+## Intellectuals Quotes about Race.

-Francis Walker - proposed that immigrants pay $100 downpayment on entering country, He said that the restrictions he proposed “would not prevent tens of thousands of thrifty Swedes, Norwegians, Germans, and men of other nationalities coming hither at their own charges, since great numbers of these people now bring more than that amount of money with them.
+- Francis Walker - proposed that immigrants pay $100 downpayment on entering country, He said that the restrictions he proposed “would not prevent tens of thousands of thrifty Swedes, Norwegians, Germans, and men of other nationalities coming hither at their own charges, since great numbers of these people now bring more than that amount of money with them.

-Richard Ely, progressive: favored government and rejected free market economics.
+- Richard Ely, progressive: favored government and rejected free market economics.

+- Harvard economist Taussig: those saturated with alcohol or tainted with hereditary disease,” as well as “the irretrievable criminals and tramps.”

+- In response to a British historian who expressed a fear that the black and yellow races would rise in the world to the point of challenging the white race, Theodore Roosevelt said: “By that time the descendant of the negro may be as intellectual as the Athenian.”

 Progressive economists advocated minimum wage laws, as a way of preventing “low-wage races” such as Chinese immigrants from lowering the standard of living of American workers.

-Harvard economist Taussig: those saturated with alcohol or tainted with hereditary disease,” as well as “the irretrievable criminals and tramps.”

 Woodrow Wilson (president) showed KKK films in White House, gov segregated employees at his time.
 Theodore Roosevelt had a very different view of potential of blacks then othe progressives:

-QUOTE: In response to a British historian who expressed a fear that the black and yellow races would rise in the world to the point of challenging the white race, Theodore Roosevelt said: “By that time the descendant of the negro may be as intellectual as the Athenian.”

 It is not necessary to believe that crime rates are genetically determined, but it is also not necessary to believe that it was all just a matter of perceptions by whites.